Munich Center for NeuroSciences - Brain and Mind

 Prof. Dr. David Franklin

-Regular member MCN, GSN associate faculty
+Regular member MCN, GSN full faculty

 Responsibilities